Apply to vetted scholarship programs in one click

 How this list of colleges for B students was created

-This following list of top accredited colleges and universities for B students was created by researching and reviewing various ranking lists, including PrepScholar, US News, and Niche.
-Most of the colleges/universities on this list are below a 3.75.
+This following accredited colleges and universities for B students were selected from our Scholarships360 top colleges for students guide.
+These colleges and universities were selected based on student outcomes including graduate income, student debt, and completion rates.
+Most of the colleges/universities on this list are below a 3.75 GPA.
 We included a variety of public and private schools of various sizes located across the United States.

 Top 15 colleges for B students